odoo/owl/doc/reference/event_handling.md

 the order may matter.
 For instance `t-on-click.prevent.self` will prevent all clicks while `t-on-click.self.prevent` will only prevent clicks on the element itself.

+Combining `.passive` with `.prevent` is contradictory: the browser will ignore `preventDefault()` calls in a passive listener and log a console warning.

 Finally, empty handlers are tolerated as they could be defined only to apply modifiers.
 For example,